 What do Elon Musk, Mark Zuckerberg, Hillary Clinton and Richard Branson all have in common?
 They have a clear idea of where they’re going and what they’re trying to accomplish.
 And that’s exactly what makes a great business leader: they have a vivid picture of where their company is headed, they articulate those goals to others (this is kind of essential if you want the entire to work towards a common goal) and they commit to achieving them.

 Effective communication in the workplace is what, really, makes team members feel appreciated – and a good manager knows (and practises) this.
-They encourage communication between team members, they listen (and really listen) to them and their ideas (without interrupting), and they clearly and succinctly present expectations, explain circumstances and justify decisions taken.
+They encourage communication between team members (both, in person and virtual), they listen (and really listen) to them and their ideas (without interrupting), and they clearly and succinctly present expectations, explain circumstances and justify decisions taken.

 To be successful in your endeavours, as any CEO will tell you, is to remain focused on the goals of your team and organisation.
 Life is full of distractions, so it’s essential that you always remain on track.
 You can achieve this by planning ahead, being organised, thinking multiple scenarios and developing alternative solutions, as well as establishing processes and routines to maintain high performance and meet your goals.